MSc

 Why study MSc Data Science at Aberystwyth University?

-• Opportunity to study in Departments with links to many major companies and a strong research focus
+• You'll be studying in departments with links to many major companies and a strong research focus.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.